AL2aa/AI-Powered-Resume-Ranker/README.md

-# 🧠 Smart ATS AI - CV Ranker
+# 🧠 AI - powered Resume Ranker

 Welcome to our Graduation Project!
 The Smart ATS AI is a multi-agent recruitment pipeline built with Streamlit and powered by Qwen2.5.
 It automates resume screening, evaluates candidates against specific job descriptions using a tiered rubric, and provides a comprehensive ranking dashboard.